AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 DynamoDB is key-value (work on data occurs with a help of key) and has document data structure (you can query and update items in a document format such as JSON, XML, HTML, etc.).

-> As the representative of non-relational databases DynamoDB doesn't support composite queries based on joins or complicated transactions.
+> As the representative of non-relational databases, DynamoDB doesn't support composite queries based on joins or complicated transactions.

 Distinctive feature of this database is the principle of payment based on the limit of volume held but not on the storage size data capacity.
-However you should interact in the size of objects between 1 byte and 400KB for effective queries (writing, reading).
+However, you should interact in the size of objects between 1 byte and 400KB for effective queries (writing, reading).
 If there are larger objects (for example not structured BLOB-objects) you may work with the following bundle of services: Amazon S3 - for storaging information, but DynamoDB - pointer on it.

 ## DynamoDB Customizable Services